ostpolDev/FormBuilderHelper/README.md

 Dropdown fields are also special because they require an array named `values`.
 Each value is an object containing a `name` and `value`.

+The HTML template also requires a variable named `content`, wich gets replaced by the options

 e.g.: